David-OConnor/pyflow/README.md

 - It's adding another tool to an already complex field.
 - Most of the features here are already provided by a range of existing packages, like the ones in the table above.
-- The field of contributers is expected to be small, since it's written in a different language.
+- The field of contributors is expected to be small, since it's written in a different language.
 - Dependency managers like Pipenv and Poetry work well enough for many cases, have dedicated dev teams, and large userbases.
 - `Conda` in particular handles many things this does quite well.